Collective infectivity of the pandemic over time and association with vaccine coverage and economic development: Introduction

-Beginning slightly later than the medical research, a substantial body of research in the mathematical biology, applied mathematics, and nonlinear dynamics communities has emerged for analysing and forecasting the spread of the virus.
+Beginning slightly later than the medical research, a substantial body of research in the applied mathematics and nonlinear dynamics communities has emerged for analysing and forecasting the spread of the virus.
 The analytic approaches used have been broad and have continued to grow.
-First, many models based on classical mathematical models, such as the Susceptible–Infected–Recovered (SIR) model and the reproductive ratio $R_0$, have been proposed and systematically collated by researchers \cite{Wynants2020,ModellingEstrada2020}.
+First, many models based on classical mathematical models, such as the {reproduction number} {$R$} and the Susceptible–Infected–Recovered (SIR) model, have been proposed and systematically collated by researchers \citep{Wynants2020,ModellingEstrada2020}.
 These have been utilised for numerous purposes, including diagnosis and prognosis of COVID-19 patients, studies of the efficacy of medications, and vaccine development.
+Recent work has specifically focused on estimating reproduction numbers in the context of vaccination programs, and investigating their impact \citep{Xavier2022_JCS}.

-Next, nonlinear dynamics researchers have proposed many sophisticated extensions to the classical predictive SIR model, including analytic techniques to find explicit solutions \cite{SIRBarlow2020, SIRWeinstein2020}, modifications to the model with additional variables \cite{SIRNg2020,SIRVyasarayani2020,SIRCadoni2020,SIRNeves2020,SIRComunian2020,Sun2020}, incorporation of Hamiltonian dynamics \cite{SIRBallesteros2020} or network models \cite{SIRLiu2021}, and a closer analysis of uncertainty in the SIR equations \cite{Gatto2021}.
-Other mathematical approaches to analysis and prediction include power-law models \cite{Manchein2020,Blasius2020,Beare2020}, forecasting models \cite{Perc2020}, fractal approaches \cite{Boccaletti2020,Castillo2020,Castillo2021}, neural networks \cite{Melin2020}, methods from Bayesian statistics \cite{james2021_spectral,Manevski2020}, distance analysis \cite{James2021_virulence}, network models \cite{Shang2020, Karaivanov2020,Ge2020,Xue2020}, analyses of the dynamics of transmission and contact \cite{Saldaa2020,Danchin2021}, clustering \cite{James2020_chaos,Machado2020,jamescovideu} and many others \cite{Ngonghala2020,Cavataio2021,james2021_TVO,Nraigh2020,Glass2020}.
-This community of researchers is inherently interdisciplinary, so have frequently studied other impacts of COVID-19 outside epidemiology, such as its effect on financial and cryptocurrency markets \cite{Akhtaruzzaman2020,Akhtaruzzaman2020_2,Jamesfincovid,Zaremba2020,Okorie2020,James2021_crypto,Lahmiri2020,James2021_crypto2,Mnif2020,james2021_mobility,Goodell2020,JamescryptoEq,arouxet2020,james_2022_inflation}.
-Finally, numerous more recent articles have been devoted to understanding the spatial components of the virus' spread, in numerous countries \cite{Zhou2020_covidUS,Melin2020_2,James2021_geodesicWasserstein,Wang2020_spatioUS}.
+Next, nonlinear dynamics researchers have proposed many sophisticated extensions to the classical predictive SIR model, including analytic techniques to find explicit solutions \citep{SIRBarlow2020, SIRWeinstein2020}, modifications to the model with additional variables \citep{SIRNg2020,SIRVyasarayani2020,SIRCadoni2020,SIRNeves2020,SIRComunian2020,Sun2020}, incorporation of Hamiltonian dynamics \citep{SIRBallesteros2020} or network models \citep{SIRLiu2021}.
+Some researchers have even modified SIR models to examine not just COVID-19 counts themselves but economic and other follow-on impacts of the pandemic \citep{Georgiev2023_JCS}.
+In more recent times, numerous SIR models have been developed to incorporate the dynamics of vaccination \cite{Ahumada2023_CSF,Meng2023_CSF,Paul2023_CSF,Angeli2022_CSF}, including network models \cite{Chatterjee2023_CSF}.